zprihoda/zopt/README.md

         - Move proportionalFeedbackController from lqrUtils to controllers
         - Add integral controller from integralLqrControl demo.
         - Create/move tests
+- iLQR/DDP:
+    - Look into using jax.lax.cond to jit functions with conditionals
 - Simulator:
     - Add support for multi-rate systems
     - Generalize simBlocks + add signal map